Last Updated: May 20, 2021

 7. 50 million customer records stolen from Microsoft at the beginning of 2020.

-The exposed files spanned the unbelievable 14 years.
+The exposed files spanned an unbelievable 14 years.

 14 years of your personal information in the hands of the wrong people.